 This can be an admin page that gives you details about logged-in users, purchases, essentially, visual data that brings data to life.
 Most of the time when you work at a company, businesses will want visual charts to represent data as they are non-technical and easy to understand.
 You can use any charting library to perform this function.
 There are several APIs out there to find a data source.

 You can work on a system where you can have ratings and anonymous reviews.
 This will require algorithmic work on which reviews appear at the top and get shown to audiences first.
 You will also have to work on a feature of weeding out fake comments and keeping only the genuine reviews on your site.
 Most sites have a review system.
 Knowledge and experience of this will benefit you.

 This includes using your foundations in HTML and CSS to create a stunning web page for a restaurant.
 The task will be to align the various food items and beverages using a CSS layout grid.
-Along with this, adding pricing features, photos of the food items to beautify it, a combination of colours, font etc can be added.
+Along with this, adding pricing features, photos of the food items to beautify it, a combination of colors, font, etc. can be added.
 Internal linking of pages is also advised to gain better traction.

 This requires knowledge of CSS and HTML.
-All you need to do is create a webpage, add an image of the person you are giving a tribute and create a small write up.
+All you need to do is create a webpage, add an image of the person you are giving a tribute and create a small write-up.
 Paragraphs, links, lists, photos with CSS can be added to this.
-Make sure the font is uniform and add a background colour to your web page.
+Make sure the font is uniform and add a background color to your web page.

 You may also watch: 10 Web Development Project Ideas that will GET YOU HIRED